bloominstituteoftechnology/web-module-challenge-classes/README.md

 ## Instructions

 Find the file `index.js` and complete the tasks until all of your tests pass.
-One of the tasks requires a written answer by you and has no test.
+You can use yesterday's work to help you.

 ## Get Started